gawati/gawati-client-server/README.md

 ### Deleting Exchange

-For development purposes if you ever need to reset the rabbitmq exchange, run `delete_exchange` from the rabbitmq server folder
+For development purposes if you ever need to reset the rabbitmq exchange, run `delete_exchange_queues` from the rabbitmq server folder